FIWARE/tutorials.Step-by-Step/docs/roles-permissions.md

 ### Read Permission Details

 The `/applications/{{application-id}}/permissions/{permission-id}}` endpoint
-will return the permission listed under that id.
+will return the permission listed under that ID.
 The `X-Auth-token` must be supplied in the headers.

 #### 8 Request: